ChicoState/djsongmatch-ux/phaseIII/README.md

 shape future work.
 In this section, include the new design recommendations based on the latest user insights. !!! -->

+Based on the informal feedback, our usability team recommends creating a separate frame for when the user first opens the app.
+This frame should only contain the song search bar.
+By isolating the search bar in this introductory frame, users would have less confusion over which element of the user interface they should interact with first.

 ## Caveats

 The limited diversity of audience members restricted the depth of our